Henry Ford and America’s First Pickup Truck

 When Was the First Factory Made Pickup Truck Sold?

-Henry Ford – being a man who knew a good opportunity when he saw one – rushed to the drawing board and came back with the first completely factory-built pickup truck in 1925.
-Given the model’s one-of-a-kind appeal, the Ford Model T Runabout quickly became the world’s most popular delivery units.
-The pickup that spearheaded the American truck market had a 40-horsepower, four-cylinder engine and was priced for the everyday consumer at just $281.
-The automaker went on to sell 33,800 pickups in the first year of production alone.
+Henry Ford – a man who knew a good opportunity when he saw one – rushed to the drawing board and returned with the first factory-built pickup truck in 1925.
+Given the model’s one-of-a-kind appeal, the Ford Model T Runabout quickly became the world’s most popular delivery unit.
+The pickup that spearheaded the American truck market had a 40-horsepower, four-cylinder engine priced for the everyday consumer at just $281.
+The automaker sold 33,800 pickups in the first year of production alone.